 TAPVR is a rare heart defect, and in most cases the cause is unknown.
-While genetics can raise the risk, TAPVR most often happens by chance.
+While genetics can raise the risk, the congenital defect most often happens by chance.

-Ultrasound or other prenatal tests can reveal TAPVR during pregnancy.
+Ultrasound or other prenatal tests can reveal the condition during pregnancy.
 If your doctor suspects your baby has TAPVR, he or she will order additional tests, such as a fetal echocardiogram.
-A fetal echocardiogram is an ultrasound of the fetus’ heart and major blood vessels.
+A fetal echocardiogram is an ultrasound of the baby’s heart and major blood vessels before birth.
 Norton Children’s Heart Institute physicians will assist in diagnosis and help prepare a delivery plan for both mom and baby, including the baby’s immediate care plan following delivery.

 TAPVR also can be found after a baby is born.
-If an infant shows signs of a heart defect, an echocardiogram can be performed at the bedside and will diagnose TAPVR.
+If an infant shows signs of a heart defect, an echocardiogramcan be performed to help diagnose TAPVR.

 Babies born with TAPVR will need surgery to restore normal blood flow through the heart.
 Surgery options include placing the child on a heart-lung machine (cardiopulmonary bypass) and making the connection between the pulmonary veins and the left atrium.

 In the most common type of TAPVR, all four pulmonary veins come to a central spot — called a confluence — that is behind the left atrium.
 In this case, a full repair is done by connecting the confluence into the back of the left atrium.
 In other forms, the surgeons find other ways to connect the pulmonary veins back to the left atrium.